Lucan Biddulph: Donnelly Massacre

 Biddulph Township is known as the site of the brutal massacre on February 4, 1880, of five of the Black Donnellys, an immigrant Irish family caught up in a long-standing local feud.
 These events have been written about many times and are etched into the criminal history of rural Ontario; it is well known in Canada and nearby areas of the United States.
 Five members of the family were killed in two separate locations northwest of London, Ontario.
 Nobody has been convicted of the murders despite the subsequent trials which led to publicity.
 This crime is noted to be one of the most horrific crimes in Canadian history.
 Tours are available at the Donnelly's home which is just south of Lucan.
 As of today, there are no relatives of the Donnellys living in the area.

 Lucan Snowstorm

 A record snowfall (aka "Snowmageddon") occurred between Dec.
 4–8, 2010, affecting Huron and Middlesex counties.
 A total of 177 cm (68") of snow fell during a 102-hour period (it snowed on 98 of those hours).

-Baconfest

-The festival celebrates bacon, motorcycles, and live music.
-Started in 2014 by a motorcycle dealership based out of the nearby town of Denfield known as Hog Town Cycles and the Township, the event has increased in attendance to over 30,000 people.
-It is held every second Saturday in July.
-Despite the Hog Town location in Lucan having been destroyed in a fire in 2019, the event is still held annually.

 Operations

-On May 11, 2017, Lucan, Ontario selected CH2M to provide operations and maintenance services for Lucan's water system for the next five years.
-The water system is going to provide water to more than 4,500 residents in the township and Granton urban centers and rural properties.
-CH2M is dedicated to improving the quality of water.

-In 2017, Lucan, Ontario announced that the first phase of their Community Memorial Center makeover has received a grant for their licensed day care centres.
-The $1.5 million is from the Canada Ontario Early Learning and Child Care funding strategy.
-The money will be used to build a 9,000 square foot facility.
+In 2017, Lucan selected CH2M to provide operations and maintenance services for Lucan's water system for five years, providing water to more than 4,500 residents in the township and Granton urban centers and rural properties.
+Also in 2017, Lucan received a grant from the Canada Ontario Early Learning and Child Care fund, to build a 9,000 square foot licensed day care facility.